BrennenJohnston/braille-card-and-cylinder-stl-generator/docs/development/MANIFOLD_CYLINDER_FIX.md

 # Manifold Cylinder Fix - Zero Non-Manifold Edges

+> **STATUS: ✅ IMPLEMENTED (2024-12-08)**
+> The Manifold worker has been fully integrated into the frontend.
+Cylinder generation now automatically uses the Manifold worker, guaranteeing zero non-manifold edges.

 ## Problem

 The original implementation used `three-bvh-csg` for all CSG operations, then attempted to "repair" the resulting mesh using Manifold's constructor.
 This approach failed because: